Orlando Sanchez (politician): County Treasurer

 As County Treasurer, Sanchez oversaw Harris County's multiple bank accounts, paid the county's expenses and was an independent set of eyes in overseeing spending of county taxpayer dollars.
 The treasurer's office won several transparency awards after Sanchez took office including Sunny Awards for transparency in 2010 and 2011 from the Sunshine Review and achieved Platinum Level in the Texas State Comptroller's Leadership Circle for Transparency in Local Government Reporting.

 Controversy

 Three days before his tenure as Harris County Treasurer expired in December 2018, Sanchez held a press conference in the parking lot across from the Houston Independent School District administrative building in which he called for the Texas Education Agency to take control of HISD schools.
 The press conference was preempted with strong criticism by a crowd of parents, teachers, and activists opposed to his position who chanted "Go away, TEA", "shame", and "You got voted out."
-After the crowd peppered him with questions and criticisms for some time, one person splashed him with several ounces of water.
+After the crowd peppered him with questions and criticisms for some time, one person dumped water on his head.
 Sanchez would later sue the protester for $1 million, claiming "past and future mental anguish."